tkbarb10/ADS507-Final-Project/Load.md

     state_name CHAR(2) NOT NULL, --Redundant?
     region_name VARCHAR(40),
     county_name VARCHAR(20),
-    eval_date date, --this will be the date the housing price was assessed price DECIMAL(10, 2),
+    assessment_date date, --this will be the date the housing price was assessed price DECIMAL(10, 2),
     FOREIGN KEY (location_id) REFERENCES locations(location_id)
 );